iWinston/typeorm-plus/docs/decorator-reference.md

 #### `@Index`

 This decorator allows to create database index for a specific column or columns.
-It also alows to mark column or columns to be unique.
+It also allows to mark column or columns to be unique.
 Decorator can be applied to columns or entity itself.
 It is applied on column when index on a single column is needed.
 And it applies on entity when single index on multiple columns is required.